kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 1. In the Allocate CPU stage:
    Allocate a new CPUSet based on the container's assignments and defaultCPUset in the checkpoint (all references to "checkpoint" below refer to cpu_manager_state).

-   When a container scales down (If the CPU number of assignments in checkpoint > CPU request and limit for the container Pod Spec):
+   When a container scales down (if the CPU number of assignments in the checkpoint > CPU request and limit for the container in the pod spec):
    - If `scaleDownGracePeriodSeconds` is unset or 0, the container's scale down behavior is the same as before, after reallocating the new cpuset:
      - The removed_CPUs (assignments in checkpoint - new cpuset) are added to the defaultCPUset
      - The container's assignments are updated to the new cpuset